NHL 100 Classic: Background

 The NHL 100 Classic was announced during a press conference on March 17, 2017.
 As part of the league's centennial celebrations, the game honoured the 100th anniversary of the first games of the NHL's inaugural season, held on December 19, 1917.
 Two games were played that night.
 In Ottawa, the original Ottawa Senators hosted the Montreal Canadiens at the Ottawa Arena.
 The other game was played in Montreal at the Montreal Arena where the Montreal Wanderers hosted the Toronto Arenas.
 The game was also part of Ottawa's festivities for the Canadian sesquicentennial.
 According to NHL commissioner Gary Bettman: "To launch our next 100 years, we believe it is only right to bring the Canadiens and the Senators back together."

-Mayor of Ottawa Jim Watson remarked that he had spent a significant amount of time to convince the NHL to hold an outdoor game in Ottawa, noting that "at some point I think I could be accused of harassment — borderline harassment — for the calls that went back and forth between my office and the NHL and the Senators.
+Mayor of Ottawa Jim Watson remarked that he had spent a significant amount of time to convince the NHL to hold an outdoor game in Ottawa, noting that "at some point I think I could be accused of harassment – borderline harassment – for the calls that went back and forth between my office and the NHL and the Senators.
 But it all came together."
 At one point, the game was proposed to be played at a temporary venue on Parliament Hill, but the proposal was denied by the Department of Canadian Heritage due to logistical concerns.
 The league also explored holding the outdoor game on November 26, 2017, on the 100th anniversary of the league's founding.
 The league also felt that the 25,000-seat Percival Molson Memorial Stadium in Montreal was too small to host such a game.

-Senators owner Eugene Melnyk suggested that an outdoor game involving the Senators' American Hockey League affiliate, the Belleville Senators (which moved from Binghamton, New York for the 2017–18 season) could be held as an undercard to the game, but this was not feasible.
+Senators owner Eugene Melnyk suggested that an outdoor game involving the Senators' American Hockey League (AHL) affiliate, the Belleville Senators (who moved from Binghamton, New York before the 2017–18 season) could be held as an undercard to the game, but this was not feasible.

 Other festivities

 Outside in Lansdowne Park, and inside the Aberdeen Pavilion, a "Pre-Game" area was set up.
-The area hosted the Stanley Cup for pictures, and various sponsor and media set up interactive exhibits and games.
+The area hosted the Stanley Cup for pictures, and various sponsors and media set up interactive exhibits and games.
 The games involved various puck-shooting drills, such as into a washing machine and goal net targets.
 A rink was set up outdoors on Parliament Hill and teams of NHL alumni played an exhibition game.

-A major junior game between the Ottawa 67's of the Ontario Hockey League (who were celebrating their 50th anniversary; the team was established and named in honour of Canada's centennial) and the Gatineau Olympiques of the Quebec Major Junior Hockey League (QMJHL) was held on the rink on the following day, December 17, with the Olympiques winning 4–1.
-It marked the first outdoor Canadian Hockey League interleague game, and the seventh CHL outdoor game overall.
+A major junior game between the Ottawa 67's of the Ontario Hockey League (OHL) (who were celebrating their 50th anniversary; the team was established and named in honour of Canada's centennial) and the Gatineau Olympiques of the Quebec Major Junior Hockey League (QMJHL) was held on the rink on the following day, December 17, with the Olympiques winning 4–1.
+It marked the first outdoor Canadian Hockey League (CHL) interleague game, and the seventh CHL outdoor game overall.